simonlovesyou/coding-challenge/packages/create-matrix/README.md

-# filter-matrix
+# create-matrix

-Filter points in an matrix provided with a predicate function
+Create a matrix by the provided dimensions with some fill value.
 ## API
 [See docs/modules.md](docs/modules.md)